andybalaam/articles-how-to-write-a-programming-language/the-lexer/the-lexer.md

 # How to write a programming language - Part 1, The Lexer

-A programming language interpreter is a program that converts text (source code) into behaviour.
-Because it's a program that operates on other programs, it can sound complicated - even something that shouldn't be attempted by mere mortals - but really, programming languages are relatively simple programs, often much simpler than the programs they are used to write.
+A programming language is a program that converts text (source code) into behaviour.
+Because it's a program that works with other programs, it can sound complicated - even something that shouldn't be attempted by mere mortals - but really, programming languages are relatively simple programs, often much simpler than the programs they are used to write.

 ![](programming-language-noexe.svg)